★ BEST INVESTING TOOLS COMPARISON ★

 Does Office of Financial Research (U.S. Treasury) or Portfolio123 have real-time data?

-Portfolio123 offers real-time data feeds, which is essential for active traders.
-Office of Financial Research (U.S. Treasury) uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+Portfolio123 offers real-time data, which matters if you trade actively.
+Office of Financial Research (U.S. Treasury) runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Can I export data from Office of Financial Research (U.S. Treasury) and Portfolio123?